About the Service We Offer

-(c) use our formal paid-advice service by applying to join a Primary Authority relationship with us (see the Primary Authority website for details: www.primaryauthorityregister.info.
+(c) use our formal paid-advice service by applying to join a Primary Authority relationship with us (see the Primary Authority website for details).

 London Trading Standards Newsletter

-Please follow this link below to the Summer edition of the London Trading Standards business newsletter with advice and information about current Trading Standards matters that may affect or be of interest to your business.
-This is a new quarterly publication brought to you by London trading Standards to support businesses and promote economic growth.
+Follow this link to the London Trading Standards latest news page which gives advice and information about current Trading Standards matters that may affect or be of interest to your business.
+This information is brought to you by London Trading Standards to support businesses and promote economic growth.